google/WebFundamentals/src/content/en/updates/posts/2016/04/ump.markdown

 <a href="https://simpl.info/video/playbackrate"><img class="screenshot-landscape" src="/web/updates/images/2016/04/ump/screenshot-rate.jpg" alt="Screenshot of video playback with playbackRate set to 2"></a>

-UMP enables Blob URLs for media elements — which means that, for example, you can now <a href="https://webrtc.github.io/samples/src/content/getusermedia/record/" title="MediRecorder demo">play back a video recorded using the MediaRecorder API</a> in a video element on Android:
+UMP enables blob URLs for media elements — which means that, for example, you can now <a href="https://webrtc.github.io/samples/src/content/getusermedia/record/" title="MediRecorder demo">play back a video recorded using the MediaRecorder API</a> in a video element on Android:

 <a href="https://webrtc.github.io/samples/src/content/getusermedia/record/"><img class="screenshot-landscape" src="/web/updates/images/2016/04/ump/screenshot-mr.jpg" alt="Screenshot of playback in Chrome on Android of a video recorded using the MediaRecorder API"></a>